Adventure Time: Concept and creation

 According to series creator Pendleton Ward, the show's style was influenced by his time attending the California Institute of the Arts (CalArts) and his experiences working as a writer and storyboard artist on The Marvelous Misadventures of Flapjack, a series that ran on Cartoon Network from 2008 until 2010.
 In an interview with Animation World Network, Ward said he strove to combine Adventure Times subversive humor with "beautiful" moments, using Hayao Miyazaki's film My Neighbor Totoro as inspiration for the latter.
 Ward has also named Home Movies and Dr. Katz, Professional Therapist as influences, largely because both shows are "relaxing" and feature "conversational dialogue that feels natural [and is neither] over the top [nor] cartoony and shrill".

-The series traces its origins to a seven-minute, stand-alone animated short film of the same name (this short was later identified as the show's pilot post facto).
+The series traces its origins to a seven-minute, stand-alone animated short film of the same name (this short was later identified as the show's pilot post factum).
 Produced by Frederator Studios, the short was created by Ward almost entirely by himself, and its production concluded in early 2006.
 It was first broadcast on Nicktoons Network on January 11, 2007, and was re-broadcast as part of Frederator's anthology show Random!
 Cartoons on December 7, 2008.
 After its initial release, the video became a viral hit on the Internet.
 Frederator then pitched an Adventure Time series to Nicktoons Network, which rejected it five times.
 When Nicktoons' rights to commission a full series expired, Frederator pitched it to other channels.
 One of the studios that Frederator approached was Cartoon Network, which was interested in producing a full series, but would commit to a deal only if Ward could prove the pilot "wasn't a one-hit wonder".
 Rob Sorcher, the chief content officer at Cartoon Network, was influential in getting the network to take a chance on the show; he recognized the series as "something that felt really indie ... comic book-y [and] new".